-Type of judgment: constitutionality review of laws, regulations and decisions of Parliament
+Type of judgment: constitutional review of laws, regulations and decisions of the Parliament

 1. The case originated with the complaint submitted to the Constitutional Court on 29 June 2015, by Mr. Ștefan Creangă, Member of Parliament of the Republic of Moldova, according to Article 135 para.(1) p.a) of the Constitution, Article 25 p. g) of the Law on the Constitutional Court and Articles 38 para.
 (1) p. g) and 39 of the Code of Constitutional Jurisdiction, on the control of constitutionality of certain provisions of Article 1 of Law No.54 of 21 February 2003 on fighting extremist activity.

 2. The author of the complaint assumes that the challenged provision which provides prohibiting the use of similar attributes or symbols that can be confounded with the Nazi attributes or symbols infringes Art.
 31, 32 and 54 of the Constitution.